ethsonliu/personal-notes/风格约定/C++ 编码风格.md

  * by this.
  *
  * @param     checkKind
- *            the kind of bounds check, whose name may correspond
+ *            The kind of bounds check, whose name may correspond
  *            to the name of one of the range check methods, checkIndex.
  *
  * @param     args
- *            the out-of-bounds arguments that failed the range check.
+ *            The out-of-bounds arguments that failed the range check.
  *            If the checkKind corresponds a the name of a range check method.
  *
- * @return    an array in the Java programming language that contains
+ * @return    An array in the Java programming language that contains
  *            the ordered elements of the SQL ARRAY value.
  *
  * @exception SQLException
- *            if an error occurs while attempting to access the array.
+ *            If an error occurs while attempting to access the array.
  *
  * @exception SQLFeatureNotSupportedException
- *            if the JDBC driver does not support this method.
+ *            If the JDBC driver does not support this method.
  */
 Object getArray(int checkKind, String args);
 {